Updated October 29, 2019

 - Coverage you want at an affordable price

-- Pivot Health’s short term health insurance provides many of the same benefits as individual major medical plans, at rates up to 50% less.
+- Pivot Health’s short term health insurance provides many of the same benefits as individual major medical plans, with budget-friendly rates.

 - Flexible coverage duration

 - Choose the coverage duration length which meets your needs.

 - Freedom to choose the health care providers you want

 - no network restrictions enable you to seek treatment from any doctor or hospital to access your plan benefits.

 - Simple, speedy application process

 - Pivot Health’s user-friendly online application process takes just a short time to use, and you’ll know within minutes of applying if you have been approved for coverage.